 What Is Your Open Source Strategy?

+Do you have an open source strategy?
 According to Gartner, more than 95% of IT organizations use some form of open source software (OSS) in mission-critical IT workloads.
 And organizations’ open source footprints are growing annually by 30%.
 However, more than 50% of open source investments have not resulted in considerable TCO advantages.

 To take advantage of the cost savings, increased agility, and innovative technical capabilities that OSS offers, companies need to create an effective open source strategy.
 This blog reviews the risks that come with open source adoption, and how to overcome them with an open source strategy based on best practices.